 Each of the 5 personas came complete with a data set provided to the participants on a USB stick.

 After the formal presentations, folks divided up to form teams.
-Some people came in pre-formed teams, including two made up primarily of Edge Interns, an organization founded by Francis Kong MD to mentor young people in the space.
+Some people came in pre-formed teams, including two made up primarily of Edge Interns, an organization founded by Francis Kong, MD to mentor young people in the space.
 Some people came solo hoping to find like-minded others that they could spend the next 48 hours working with.
-105 of the 159 people who attended ended up forming 21 teams with an average size of 5 people.
+A hundred and five of the 159 people who attended ended up forming 21 teams with an average size of 5 people.
 They started brainstorming immediately, grabbing a judge or two to run their ideas by.
-At 10 pm, they departed probably to keep on working or maybe to get some shut eye before the marathon of day 2 began.
+At 10 pm, they departed probably to keep on working or maybe to get some shut-eye before the marathon of day 2 began.

 Hacking the day away

-Once the teams set down to work at their respective tables, the judges wandered the room answering questions and sharing their opinions on the work done to date.
+Once the teams set down to work at their respective tables, the judges wandered around answering questions and sharing their opinions on the work done to date.
 After lunch, the teams went into deep concentration honing their ideas, their code, and their presentations.
-People hacked onsite until 9:30pm and then left to continue working into the wee hours somewhere else.
+People hacked onsite until 9:30 pm and then left to continue working into the wee hours somewhere else.
 The clock continued to tick…

 The other winners can be found on the Hackathon website.